siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 _These are some really sketchy notes cribbed from a chat we were having._

-Bring up Atmel Studio 6
+1. Bring up Atmel Studio 6.1.
+If the project complains that you don;t have the complete project don;t worry - you don't need it if all you are doing is programming (and not compiling).

 Select `Tools`/`Device Programming`